primait/prima_opentelemetry_ex/README.md

 [![Last Updated](https://img.shields.io/github/last-commit/primait/prima_opentelemetry_ex.svg)](https://github.com/primait/prima_opentelemetry_ex/commits/master)

 This is your one-stop source of all things opentelemetry in elixir.
-You can stop getting headaches figuring out which opentelemetry_beam library you need or resolving dependencies conflicts.
-Just add
+Add

 ```elixir
     {:prima_opentelemetry_ex, "~> 1.0.0"}
 ```

-to your dependencies and you are good to go.
+and the respective telemetry libraries to your dependencies and you are good to go.

 What's covered:

 - HTTPoison (via [Telepoison](https://github.com/primait/telepoison)) - to trace the http calls you make to external system and to pass along the trace context
 - Plug - to link your phoenix/plug handled requests with their http clients traces
+  * you will need to add teleplug to your pipeline
 - Absinthe - to trace your GraphQL resolutions in a single span
+  * you need to install `opentelemetry_absinthe`
 - Ecto - to trace your database transactions in a single span
+  * you also need to install `opentelemetry_ecto`

 ## Usage